luke-james/rest-vending-machine/README.md

 `GET /change/<amount>`

 **Arguments**<br>
-- `"amount": integer` the amount of change (in pence) that has been requested - this must be a positive value.
+- `"amount": integer` the amount of change (in pence) that has been requested - this must be a positive integer value.

 **Response**<br>
 - `200 OK` on success <br>